fakuzatsu/pokeemerald-expansion/pokedex-site/docs/difficulty.md

 All Pokémon have been balanced to bring up the preformance of weaker mons.
 Nerfs have been avoided as much as possible as not to change the aspects you like about your favourite Pokémon.

 The goal of all balance changes is to make all Pokémon fun to use in one way or another.
 Often by granting them tools they wouldn't have had prior.
-In terms of strength, both Smogon and the predicted landscape of Verdant Emerald were considered.
+In terms of strength, both Smogon and the predicted landscape of Verdant Emerald were considered to try bring every Pokémon up to a reasonable balance.

 While some Pokémon may remain weak, they should present enough of a niche to be useable over alternatives if you want to do so, and all should function just fine in a casual playthrough.